AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 The client code is now more complex.
 There are implementation details that users of our table should not care about, on both read and write paths.
 It is essential to encode this logic into a library or API so that consumers can work at a higher level.
 This kind of abstraction is recommended even if the table will never be directly accessed by other teams.

+When working with DynamoDB it is better to directly address known access patterns instead of trying to build something overly generic and reusable.
 We cannot use this solution to meet every new access pattern as we might do with a relational database and some luck, but the model is flexible enough to possibly answer more questions efficiently, such as:

 > Show the most recent positive and most recent negative comment for a product